 Viking Age Relevance

-Below is a summary of James Ingram’s translation of the Anglo-Saxon Chronicle.
-It is freely available via the Gutenberg project.
-The summary is based on the terms ‘Danes’, ‘heathens’ and ‘sea pirates’ as mentioned in the ASC and the accompanying year.
+Below is a summary of James Ingram’s translation of The Anglo-Saxon Chronicle.
+It is freely available via the Gutenberg project.4 The summary is based on the terms ‘Danes’, ‘heathens’ and ‘sea pirates’ as mentioned in the ASC and the accompanying year.
 The word ‘Dane’ is a rather general term here.
-The mercenary bands and armies did not exist of only Danes but also of Norwegians and Swedes.
+The mercenary bands and armies did not exist of only Danes but also of Norwegians and Swedes.5

 787–865 CE: The First Wave of Attacks

-The battle of Wemburg takes place in 851.
-The Anglo-Saxons fight the Danes on two fronts.
+The battle of Wemburg takes place in 851.8 The Anglo-Saxons fight the Danes on two fronts.
 Both the land army at Wemburg as the naval army at Sandwich defeat the Danes.
-Instead of heading home, the ASC records the first winter camp of the Scandinavians on the isle of Thanet.
+Instead of heading home, the ASC records the first winter camp of the Scandinavians on the Isle of Thanet.
 With in a year, another fleet of Danes arrive at the Thames estuary and attacks Canterbury and London before heading into Surrey.
-The Danes suffer more defeats at the battle of Ockley, and then again on Thanet in 853.
-Again, they do not head back home, but move their winter camp to the isle of Shepey in 854.
+The Danes suffer more defeats at the battle of Ockley,9 and then again on Thanet in 853.
+Again, they do not head back home, but move their winter camp to the Isle of Sheppey in 854.
 More defeats follow in 860 as a large, newly arrived Danish fleet arrives.
-The winter camp is back on the isle of Thanet.
-They annoy the surrounding area enough for the Kents to offer the first tribute or Danegeld in 865.
+The winter camp is back on the Isle of Thanet.
+They annoy the surrounding area enough for the Kents to offer the first tribute or danegeld in 865.
 Both a truce and money are offered, but the Danes continue their raids.

 866–878 CE: The Great Heathen Army